core-wg/oscore/draft-ietf-core-object-security.md

 Securing CoAP on transport layer protects the entire message between the endpoints in which case CoAP proxy operations are not possible.
 In order to enable proxy operations, security on transport layer needs to be terminated at the proxy in which case the CoAP message in its entirety is unprotected in the proxy.

-Requirements for CoAP end-to-end security are specified in {{I-D.hartke-core-e2e-security-reqs}}.
-The client and server are assumed to be honest, but proxies and gateways are only trusted to perform their intended operations.
-Forwarding is specified in Section 2.2.1 of {{I-D.hartke-core-e2e-security-reqs}}.
-HTTP-CoAP translation is specified in {{RFC8075}}.
-Intermediaries translating between different transport layers are intended to perform just that.
+Requirements for CoAP end-to-end security are specified in {{I-D.hartke-core-e2e-security-reqs}}, in particular forwarding is detailed in Section 2.2.1.
+The client and server are assumed to be honest, while proxies and gateways are only trusted to perform their intended operations.

 By working at the CoAP layer, OSCORE enables different CoAP message fields to be protected differently, which allows message fields required for proxy operations to be available to the proxy while message fields intended for the other endpoint remain protected.
 In the remainder of this section we analyze how OSCORE protects the protected message fields and the consequences of message fields intended for proxy operation being unprotected.